jonatan-kazmierczak/java-new-features/java12.md

 removeLineMarkers( text );
 ```

-Example 2, from [JDK-8203703](https://bugs.openjdk.java.net/browse/JDK-8203703), string-capitalizer, is not only overcomplicated, but also buggy.
+Example 2, from [JDK-8203703](https://bugs.openjdk.java.net/browse/JDK-8203703), words capitalizer, is not only overcomplicated, but also buggy.
 It can be implemented correctly and much simpler using regular expressions:
 ```java
 String wordsCapitalizer(String text) {